A Simple Story (novel)

-A Simple Story is a novel by English author and actress, Elizabeth Inchbald.
-Published in early 1791 as an early example of a "novel of passion", it was very successful and became widely read in England and abroad.
+A Simple Story is a novel by English author and actress Elizabeth Inchbald.
+Published in February 1791 as an early example of a "novel of passion", it was very successful and became widely read in England and abroad.
 It went into a second edition in March 1791.
 It is still in print today.

 Plot

 The novel is divided into four volumes, two each devoted to its two storylines.

 The first volumes books follow the love story of young Miss Milner (we are never told her first name) and her guardian Dorriforth, who begins the novel as a Roman Catholic priest.
-Miss Milner is a seventeen year old orphan, whose father's deathbed wish entrusted her to Dorriforth's guardianship despite disapproving of Catholicism.
+Miss Milner is a seventeen-year-old orphan, whose father's deathbed wish entrusted her to Dorriforth's guardianship despite disapproving of Catholicism.
 Miss Milner admires Dorriforth but struggles to obey his strict rules.
-She flirts with a Lord Lawnly whom Dorriforth must duel on her behalf, causing strife.
+She flirts with Lord Lawnly, forcing Dorriforth to fight a duel to protect her honor.
 Several deaths in Dorriforth's family cause him to inherit the title of Lord Elmwood, bringing with it a social obligation to marry and have children to carry on the Elmwood family name.
 Miss Milner falls in love with Dorriforth.
 The Pope releases Dorriforth from his vow of chastity, and he becomes engaged to the former heir's fiancée, Miss Fenton; their relationship is tepid but prudent on both sides.
 Dorriforth then realises that he has passionate feelings for Miss Milner, which he resists both due to his engagement and due to his doubts about Miss Milner's suitability as a wife.
 Through a series of machinations, however, assisted by Miss Woodley (a kindhearted spinster) and Sanford (a Jesuit mentor of Dorriforth's), Dorriforth's engagement to Miss Fenton is broken and he and Miss Milner are engaged.